mend/renovate-ce-ee/docs/configuration-gitlab.md

 #### System Hook

-To activate Renovate Pro's webhook ability, a GitLab administrator needs to configure a System Hook that points to the Renovate installation.
+To activate WhiteSource Renovate's webhook ability, a GitLab administrator needs to configure a System Hook that points to the Renovate installation.

-Configure it to point to Renovate Pro's server, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.
+Configure it to point to WhiteSource Renovate's server, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.

 Remember: Renovate's webhook listener binds to port 8080 inside its container, but you can map it (using Docker) to whatever external port you require, including port 80.

-Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or set it to "renovate" if you left it as default.
+Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or set it to `"renovate"` if you left it as default.

 Set Hook triggers for "Push events" and "Merge request events".

 Once you a System Hook is added, Renovate's webhook handler will receive events from _all_ repositories.
 Therefore, Renovate maintains a list of all repositories it has access to and discards events from all others.

-## Testing Renovate Pro
+## Testing WhiteSource Renovate

-At this point you should be ready to test out Renovate Pro.
-You probably want to create a test repo before adding Renovate Pro to any "real" ones.
+At this point you should be ready to test out WhiteSource Renovate.
+You probably want to create a test repo before adding WhiteSource Renovate to any "real" ones.
 To simulate normal conditions, create the repository from a regular account and add a package file.

 #### Enabling Renovate